johnnycistudent/dogdeal/README.md

   **2.** I would like to create a user profile to be able to interact with the site further.

+  **3.** I would like to be able to add a dog to the shopping cart and continue browsing the site.

-  **3.** I would like to be able to safely purchase dogs from the site over a secure connection.
+  **4.** I would like to be able to safely purchase dogs from the site over a secure connection.

-  **4.** If I don't see a dog I want on the site, I would like to make a request to the site by using the "Request a Dog" feature.
+  **5.** If I don't see a dog I want on the site, I would like to make a request to the site by using the "Request a Dog" feature.

-  **5.** I would like the ability to reset my password if I forget it.
+  **6.** I would like the ability to reset my password if I forget it.

-  **6.** As the Administrator of the site, I would like to be able to easily upload new dogs for sale and edit the ads if there is a typo or change to their sale status.
+  **7.** As the Administrator of the site, I would like to be able to easily upload new dogs for sale and edit the ads if there is a typo or change to their sale status.